uroboro/NotificationExplorer/README.md

 -   notify_register_file_descriptor

-Cleared out list of hooked classes and functions: sources/interfaces.h<br>
+Cleared out list of hooked classes and functions: sources/interfaces.h

-Designed to be used in cycript with the following commands:<br>
+Designed to be used in cycript with the following commands:

 ```
-?expand<br>
+?expand
 [[UFSNotificationList sharedInstance].notifications description]
 ```

-To save the table of notifications, you can do:<br>
+To save the table of notifications, you can do:

 ```
 [[UFSNotificationList sharedInstance].notifications writeToFile:@"/User/process.notifications.plist" atomically:YES]
 ```